BelaPlatform/bela_newBlog/docs/_posts/2016-12-15-using-an-external-library-with-bela.markdown

 author: giulio
 ---

-When writing a computer program, most of the time you will not have to write all the code that you need, but you will rely on parts of code written by others, often packaged in the form of a library.
+When writing a computer program, most of the time you do not have to write all the code that the program needs, but you will rely on parts of code written by others, often packaged in the form of a library.
+For instance, you rely on libraries every time you print a line of text to the console, or read a file from disk.

 Bela is a full-fledged Linux computer and a Bela program is no different from a standard Linux program so in principle you can access any library that is available on Linux from within your Bela project.
 In this tutorial we will see two examples of how that can be done.

-## A word of warning
+### A word of warning

 While you can use standard Linux libraries with Bela, you should be careful about using calls to these libraries from within your Bela audio code.
 As a general rule, you should not use in the audio callback (e.g.: Bela's `render()` function) any functions or methods that have an unbound execution time, for instance: functions that may perform system calls, or memory reallocation, or algorithms that do not have a constant complexity.
 [Here](http://www.rossbencina.com/code/real-time-audio-programming-101-time-waits-for-nothing) is a more exhaustive list of things you should NOT do in the audio thread.